jsucupira/membership-provider-admin/README.md

 ===================

 The purpose of this tool is to allow user to manage users and roles that were created on top of ASP.NET membership provider.
+This project was manly created for me to learn typescript, angular, grunt, and bower.

 Features
 ----------
-Hopefully when this tool is done you will be able to manage the current AspNetProvider and the traditional Membership Provider
+ - Allow user to manage AspNetProvider (Microsoft.AspNet.Identity.Core)
+ - Allow user to manage Sql Membership Provider